usdot-its-jpo-data-portal/sandbox/README.md

 #### Doing simple data analysis on the Wyoming Connected Vehicles (CV) Data

-A basic tutorial Covering acceessing the data in a Python Jupyter Notebook:
+A basic tutorial Covering accessing the data in a Python Jupyter Notebook:
 - [Introduction to WY CV data through ITS JPO Sandbox](notebooks/Introduction%20to%20WY%20CV%20data%20through%20ITS%20JPO%20Sandbox.ipynb)